slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 environment.

-As in the Build track, the exact implementation of this track is determined by the build platform provider, whether they are a commercial CI/CD service, or enterprise organization.
+As in the Build track, the exact implementation of this track is determined by the build platform provider, whether they are a commercial CI/CD service or enterprise organization.
 While this track describes general minimum requirements, this track does not dictate the following implementation-specific details: the type of build environment, accepted